 - Target a broad range of keywords (that are not very popular) to increase your chances.
 (Noting that a web page can only practically target a couple of keyword phrases most effectively – the more a single page tries to target the more it gets watered down.)

-- Add Google Analytics (monitors site visitors etc) and Google Search Console (checks your site for problems etc) to your site
+- Make sure google knows your site exists – a good way to do this is ensure there is a link from another website google is well aware of to your website.
+Also add Google Analytics (monitors site visitors etc) and Google Search Console (checks your site for problems etc) to your site.

 - Make regular changes to your content, preferably adding more content – you are trying to indicate to Google you have a dynamic site that is worth watching.